spacetelescope/drizzlepac/doc/source/index.rst

-.. astrodither documentation master file, created by sphinx-quickstart on Wed Sep 15 14:22:04 2010.
+.. drizzlepac documentation master file, created by sphinx-quickstart on Wed Sep 15 14:22:04 2010.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to astrodither's documentation!
+Welcome to drizzlepac's documentation!
 ========================================
 This package supports the use of MultiDrizzle as an integrated set of modules that can be run in an automated manner to combine images.
 The version of MultiDrizzle described here implements a single task to run the entire MultiDrizzle processing pipeline, while also providing the framework for users to create their own custom pipeline based on the modules in this package merged with their own custom code if desired.